LouisEastt/Slave2/X__Week 11/README.md

 ## A surfboard designed from past surfing experiences?
 This was an idea that Karen mentioned and I had to quickly test it out.. <br />

-These images below are three seperate surfing experiences that I collected using a Rip Curl GPS watch.
-The constructed crafts have been created by outlining the space that I occupied during the surf
+These images below are three seperate surfing experiences that I collected using a Rip Curl GPS watch (2015-2019).
+The constructed crafts have been created by outlining the space that I occupied during the surf.
+Karen had mentioned that potentially the experiences could be informed by four anchor points which link to the North, East, South and West position.
+After conducting some tests, I believe that translating past surfing experiences may need to incorporate more data to be a full fledged idea.
+This data could potentially be less related to how I occupied the space and rather by information relating to the speed achieved on the wave and wave duration.
+This could allow for more creative translations from the data as it does not relate to a mapping of space.

 <img width="1498" alt="Screen Shot 2020-10-12 at 9 38 48 pm" src="https://user-images.githubusercontent.com/68723193/96192663-37c17800-0f92-11eb-80ea-02e47537265c.png">
 <img width="1493" alt="Screen Shot 2020-10-12 at 9 39 48 pm" src="https://user-images.githubusercontent.com/68723193/96192672-3c862c00-0f92-11eb-8463-0584bfe3ec20.png">